kloptops/Portmaster-rlvm/README.md

 # TODO:

 - [x] Auto detect which games are found in the games directory, bring up a list if there is more than 1 game detected.
-- [ ] Add option to add a launch script in the ports folder, for direct launching of the game, so info can be scraped.
+- [ ] Add option to add a launch script in the ports folder, for direct launching of the game, so game info can be scraped.
 - [ ] Write installation instructions.
 - [ ] Write better info
 - [ ] Fix HD games
+- [ ] Fix resolution
 - [x] Figure out controls.
 - [x] Figure out why menus are crashing.
 - [x] Fix save file location